WinmanSoftware/putty2openssh/README.md

 # putty2openssh
-Convert public keys from PuTTY to OpenSSH standard and add it to ~/.ssh/authorized_keys
+Convert RFC 4716 compliant SSH2 public keys (created by PuTTY and others programss) to OpenSSH recognizable standard and add it to `~/.ssh/authorized_keys`.
+Preserves the comment header.